MPG Consulting Presents:

 Description of course:

-The course will also focus on building practical skills.
+The second session will focus on building practical skills.
 Clinicians will be given the opportunity to practice utilizing creative expressive modalities of treatment to engage challenging youth in the therapeutic process to explore clinical issues, teach coping skills, build self-esteem and empower youth to adjust their behavior.
 Clinicians will also learn how to implement positive behavioral interventions to teach social skills and build community.

-Self Awareness, Social Understanding and Influencing the System
+Session One: Self Awareness, Social Understanding and Influencing the System (3 Hours)

 - Exploring Countertransference: Participants will develop self-awareness through exploring their thoughts, feelings and challenges about working with challenging youth.